prabhakaran-jm/zero-trust-explainer/README.md

 ```

 **Note**: The API key is stored in GCP Secret Manager after first deployment.
 After that, you can remove `GEMINI_API_KEY` from GitHub Secrets.

+**Quick Links Configuration**: To display quick links in the frontend header (Video, Repo, Architecture, AI Studio), add these optional GitHub Secrets:
+- `DEMO_VIDEO_URL`: URL to demo video
+- `REPO_URL`: URL to GitHub repository
+- `ARCH_URL`: URL to architecture diagram
+- `AI_STUDIO_URL`: URL to AI Studio prompts/app

+These URLs will be automatically injected into the frontend at runtime.
+See `docs/DEPLOYMENT.md` for details.

 ## API Usage